josenestorpardoherrera/PersonalSite/content/project/asynchronous-digital-calculator.md

 # {{< gallery album="1" >}} This has to be after the "+++"

 +++
 *(Apr-Jun 2015)*

-The main objetive of this project was about the design and implementation -in a FPGA- of an asynchronous system which executed the basic arithmetic operations such as addition, substraction, multiplication and division between a pair of one digit numbers.
+<p align="justify">The main objetive of this project was about the design and implementation -in a FPGA- of an asynchronous system which executed the basic arithmetic operations such as addition, substraction, multiplication and division between a pair of one digit numbers.</p>

 Teammate: Jose Libardo Navia Vela.